-Guidelines by realigning the trail to avoid a seepage area (i.e. a significant ecological feature).
-As shown on Figure 3, the rerouted/relocated trail (white-dash line) would be east of the top of the slope into an area that is currently an area of mowed lawn (as shown on Figure 2).
-It is recommended the rerouted trail is implemented at the same time as naturalization activities as the trail could define the limit of naturalization east of the trail and prevent future encroachments.
-This option is further discussed in Section 4.4.
+This process follows Chart 2 of the Guidelines by realigning the trail to avoid a seepage area (i.e. a significant ecological feature).
+As shown on Figure 4, the rerouted/relocated trail (white-dash line) would be east of the top of the slope into an area that is currently an area of mown lawn (see NA4 on Figure 2).
+It is recommended the rerouted trail is implemented at the same time as naturalization activities as the trail could define the limit of naturalization proposed east of the trail to prevent future encroachments.

-4.3.2 Establishing Partial Connectivity Concept Plan
+3.4.3.5 Improved Neighbourhood Connectivity